Nikhil29112002/Data-Analysis-Dasboard-Excel/README.md

 - The states of Maharashtra, Karnataka and Uttar Pradesh are the top 3 product buyers.
 - The adult age group (30-49 yrs) is max contributing (~50%) and buys the most products.
 - The maximum number of products customer orders from Amazon, Flipkart and Myntra channels.
-- More than 90% of the products delivered
+- More than 90% of the products delivered.

 ## Final Conclusion: